-Freeholders Records list freeholders who were entitled to vote and those who did vote at elections.
-They are arranged on a county basis and comprise two main types
+Freeholders' records list freeholders who were entitled to vote and those who did vote at elections.
+They are arranged on a county basis as two main types:

 - 1727-1793 - only Protestants with a freehold of at least 40 shillings a year could vote

 - 1793-1829 - Protestants and Catholics with 40 shilling freeholds were allowed to vote